 The information on this page has been compiled from publicly available sources.
 GMT Research Limited has not verified the information and does not warrant its accuracy.
 Any claims made or views expressed are not necessarily those of GMT Research Limited.

-On 1 March 2022, Peabody Street Research published a short report; "Professional Misconduct, Luxury Apartments, An IPO Bailout & More".
-Peabody's research into Regencell raised a number of issues.
-In brief, these were:
+On 1 March 2022, short-seller Peabody Street Research published a short report: "Professional Misconduct, Luxury Apartments, An IPO Bailout & More".
+Main issues as follows:

-- In its annual report, Regencell noted its dependency on its partner, Sik-Kee Au, who is the father of the founder.
+- Regencell's FY21 (to end-June) annual report notes the company's dependency on its partner, Sik-Kee Au, who is the father of the founder.
 Sik-kee Au granted Regencell the exclusive rights and ownership of all his traditional Chinese medicine formulas as well as exclusive IP rights.
 However, Peabody uncovered that Sik-Kee Au was found guilty of professional misconduct in August 2021 by the Chinese Medicine Practitioners Board of the Chinese Medicine Council of Hong Kong.

 - Sik-Kee Au was proven guilty of professional misconduct during the time period in which Regencell's first trial was conducted.